ankithans/isdb-startups/README.md

 ## 🤔 Challenges we faced
 - Creating success predictor and loan predictor models.
 - Using razorpay api in our application.
+- Deciding which model is best for classification as per our need.

 ## 💡 features
 - View the history, reviews and growth of the startups on the go.